Mobile Notice

 Functions can be expressed in various ways, including symbolic representations, equations, tabular representations, graphs, and even phrases.
 Figure 1 is an example of a symbolic representation of a function, relating this to an equation, for example $y = 2x + 1$.
 The variable $x$ is our apple (input), $y$ is the apple juice (output) and $2x+1$ is the juicer (function).
 The function tells us what to do to our input in order to end up with the resulting output.
 As a result, we get a value for $y$ for every value we replace $x$ with.

-$\example{1}$ Determine $y=2x+1$ if $x=5$.
+$\example{1}$ Solve for $y=2x+1$, if $x=5$.

 $\solution$